 • Photos and dash cam footage if available

 - Speak to a Car Accident Attorney

 Some attorneys recommend sending at least two demand letters.
 Why?
 By the time you decide on what to include in your demand letter, you may receive information from the insurance companies explaining who will handle full or partial damages.
 Sometimes this is one or both companies.
 In some cases, it can even be neither.

 Use this information to help you decide to whom you should send an insurance claim.
 For instance, if the insurance companies agree that the other driver is liable, you send a claim to his or her insurance company detailing damages.
 If the person has no insurance or is underinsured, you may need to sue him or her separately.
 If the person does not respond to the suit, you could end up bringing a claim against your own insurance company.

 Remember to tailor the letter to the specific recipient.
 This is especially important when you have one letter for an insurance company and another for an individual with no legal experience.
 The wording of these letters and the specific details you include would not be the same.
 Take care when sending personal information, such as medical records, to individuals.

-This article provides only basic information to answer the question, “How do you write an insurance company demand letter?”
+This article provides only basic information to answer the question, “How do you write a demand letter for a car accident settlement?”
 For more detailed information and to ensure the demand letter is professionally done, enlist the help of an experienced attorney.
-When insurance companies realize you have hired an attorney, many are also more likely to take the claim more seriously and negotiate fairer terms.
+When insurance companies realize you have hired an attorney, many are also more likely to take the auto accident claim more seriously and negotiate fairer terms.